Artisanal Hand-Crafted Fine Chocolate

 The Mona Passage

-Echevarria is as much a visionary as a farmer.
-He is a force behind The Puerto Rican Cacao Project, whose mission is to build a network of farmers to produce and export the world’s finest organic cacao.
-The project’s steady progress was interrupted in 2017 when Hurricane Maria devastated most of the cacao trees.
-But unlike the 17th century hurricane, the cacao growers dedicated themselves to rebuilding their farms.
-The trees began to flourish again.
+Echevaría is as much a visionary as a farmer.
+He is a major force behind The Puerto Rican Cacao Project, whose mission is to build a network of farmers to produce and export the world’s finest organic cacao.
+When he founded his farm in 2008, he held workshops to attract others interested in his mission to develop the industry.

-It was here that I met Nelson Omar, selling specialty chocolate bars and cacao nibs grown on his farm, Finca Montana (meaning Mountain Estate).
+It was here that I met Nelson Omar, selling specialty chocolate bars and cacao nibs grown on his farm, Finca Montana.
 Omar, a native of Aquada, left his career as a professional mechanic after 20 years because “It was eating my soul.
 Cacao farming is very hard but it is my passion” he said, tapping his heart.
-When I asked him if he knew Juan he replied “Of course.
-He is my -how do you say? – mentor.
-Through him I was able to learn all about cacao farming.”.
-My heart leaped!

 Finca Montana chocolate is superb.
 It has a complex, slightly bitter cacao flavor with hints of tropical fruit, super smooth mouth feel and a lingering finish.
 I brought home five pounds of his 70% chocolate plus lots of bars and nibs.